-Summertime is fast approaching, which means the start of camp!
+My Summer Trails story began 10 years ago when I became a Summer Trails Baseball Coach.
+I always look forward to s because it means the start of camp!
 This year is extra special to me because this year will be the first summer my son will be attending Summer Trails.
 Currently I am physical education teacher at a middle school in the Bronx and have been for the past eleven years.
 After school I coach the varsity baseball program at Blind Brook High School.
-I can’t believe this will be my eleventh year here at Summer Trails and first as the Baseball Director.
+I am looking forward to my eleventh year here at Summer Trails and stepping into the role of Baseball Director.
 I am super excited for the opportunity to work with kids of all ages to improve their baseball skills on the field and to build character off the field.
 It doesn’t get better than baseball all day everyday.

 What’s the name of the game?
 BASEBALL

-Hillary is excited to join the Summer Trails Family as the Little Grove Group Leader.
+My Summer Trails story began last year in the Little Grovwe when I joined the he Summer Trails Family as the Little Grove Group Leader.
 Hillary has lots of camp experience as she comes to us after several summers at Southwoods as the Girls Lower Camp Head Counselor.
 During the school year, Hillary teaches preschool in Chappaqua and is mom to 3 great boys!

 My Summer Trails story began in 1995 as a camper in the Lower Grove.
 From my initial summer I felt connected with Summer Trails.
 I loved the variety of activities, the super special events and most of all the people.
 I also appreciate the little details; I look forward to sitting with my friends everyday at lunch and opening my brown sack lunch with my mother’s hand drawn daily art work (even now as an adult!).
 I love the energy of team week—Go Blue, Go Gold, Go Little Grove Green, and especially the camaraderie of our community at the end.
 I love the mess of puff eating—and the accomplishment that each individual feels as they participate.
 From camper to counselor to Leadership Team Member, these moments, among a long list of others, when shared with people you care about are what make Summer Trails special.
 In 2005 I joined the Summer Trails staff as a Lower Grove Group Counselor.
-From there I have had the honor of holding many positions including Lower Grove Assistant Group Leader, Athletic Director, Southwoods Trip Co-Leader and Upper Grove Group Leader.
+From there I have had the honor of holding many positions including Lower Grove Assistant Group Leader, Athletic Director, Southwoods Trip Leader and Upper Grove Group Leader.
 Each summer I look forward to working with an amazing group of campers and staff!